-Established in 1995, the Advanced Simulation and Computing (ASC) Program supports the Department of Energy's National Nuclear Security Administration (NNSA) Defense Programs' shift in emphasis from test-based confidence to simulation-based confidence.
+The fall of the Soviet Union and the end of the Cold War in the early 1990s provided impetus for establishing a Comprehensive Nuclear-Test-Ban Treaty (CTBT), and in 1992 the U.S. ceased all nuclear explosive testing.
+The Advanced Simulation and Computing (ASC) Program was established in 1995 to support the Department of Energy's National Nuclear Security Administration (NNSA) Defense Programs as their emphasis shifted from test-based confidence in the nuclear stockpile to simulation-based confidence.
 Under ASC, computer simulation capabilities are developed to analyze and predict the performance, safety, and reliability of nuclear weapons and to certify their functionality.
 ASC integrates the work of three Defense programs laboratories (Los Alamos National Laboratory, Lawrence Livermore National Laboratory, and Sandia National Laboratories) and university researchers nationally into a coordinated program administered by NNSA.

-For more information about the ASC Program, see the NNSA ASC Web site.
+For more information, also see the NNSA ASC Web site.

-For Livermore Computing Complex Building 453 tour information, please contact Lori McDowell.
+For Livermore Computing Complex Building 453 tour information, please contact Nyla Wlodarczyk.

 ASC@LLNL Program Contact